carlotarzua/interior-point-sparse-recovery/README.md

 A_0x = b.
 $$

-Because \(x\) may contain both positive and negative entries, it is decomposed as
+Because $x$ may contain both positive and negative values, decompose it as

 $$
 x = x^+ - x^-,